 What They Found

-From an initial pool of 313 articles, 54 fully eligible papers were selected for review, focusing on non-invasive, non-pharmacological interventions for acute ischemic stroke.
+From an initial pool of 313 articles, 54 fully eligible papers were selected for review, focusing on non-invasive, non-pharmacological interventions for acute ischaemic stroke.
 These interventions included electro-/acupuncture, hyperbaric oxygen therapy, hypothermia, photobiomodulation, therapeutic gases, and transcranial stimulations, suggesting new therapeutic avenues.

 Canadian Relevance